Zhengkun-Li/Zhengkun-Li.github.io/_pages/about.md

 - *2016.09 - 2020.06*, Undergraduate student, Mechanical Engineering, Northwest Agriculture and Forestry University, Yangling, Shaanxi, China.

 # 🔥 News
+- *2025.07*: &nbsp;🎉🎉 New publication <a href='https://www.sciencedirect.com/science/article/pii/S2772375525003867'>"Plot-scale peanut yield estimation using a phenotyping robot and transformer-based image analysis" </a> has published on Smart Agricultural Technology!
 - *2025.03*: &nbsp;🎉🎉 New publication <a href='https://www.sciencedirect.com/science/article/pii/S2772375525001431'>"Visual navigation and crop mapping of a phenotyping robot MARS-PhenoBot in simulation" </a> has published on Smart Agricultural Technology!
 - *2025.02*: &nbsp;🎉🎉 New publication <a href='https://www.sciencedirect.com/science/article/pii/S0168169925001632'>"Robotic blueberry phenotyping using customized BerryNet" </a> has published on Computers and Electronics in Agriculture!
 - *2025.01*: &nbsp;🎉🎉 Excited to join <a href='https://www.tricrobotics.com/'>TRIC Robotics </a> as robotic enngineer for robotic pest and disease control!